RFR1/UnrealEngine_Multiplayer_Plugin/Readme.md

 **Note:** This plugin is offered in two version: **Steam Sockets** which is the modern and preffered option, and the legacy **Steam Net Driver** option.
 Use the Steam Sockets version unless you have a reason to use the old legacy option.

 ## Setup

+First clone this repo or download a ZIP and extract the folder.
+You'll want to drag the Plugins folder into your projects main directory.
+If you already have a Plugins folder present in your project, drag the MultiplayerSessions folder into your Plugins folder.

 First you'll need to make sure your project has these plugins enabled:
 - Online Subsystem